-If we acquire a business, we allocate the total purchase price to the acquired business' tangible assets and liabilities, identifiable intangible assets, and liabilities based on their fair values as of the date of the acquisition and records the excess of the purchase price over those values as goodwill.
+If we acquire a business, we allocate the total purchase price to the acquired business' tangible assets and liabilities, identifiable intangible assets, and liabilities based on their fair values as of the date of the acquisition and record the excess of the purchase price over those values as goodwill.
 If we fail to achieve the anticipated growth from an acquisition, or if we decide to sell assets or a business, we may be required to recognize an impairment loss on the write down of our assets and goodwill, which could materially and adversely affect our financial results.
 In addition, acquisitions can result in potentially dilutive issuances of equity securities or the incurrence of debt, contingent liabilities or expenses, or other charges, any of which could harm our business and affect our financial results.

-Additionally, we participate in joint ventures and have investments in privately-held companies, for example, our 40% ownership in dpiX LLC, our major supplier of our amorphous silicon-based thin film transistor arrays (flat panels used in our digital detectors) and VEC Imaging GmbH & Co.
-KG, a joint venture to develop nanotube based x-ray sources.
-These investments and joint ventures are subject to risk of loss of investment capital as well as other risks.
-These investments are inherently risky, in some instances because the markets for the technologies or products these companies have under development may never materialize.
+Additionally, we participate in joint ventures and have investments in privately-held and publicly traded companies.
+For example, we hold a 40% ownership interest in dpiX LLC, our major supplier of our amorphous silicon-based thin film transistor arrays (flat panels used in our digital detectors), and a 50% interest in VEC Imaging GmbH & Co.
+KG, a joint venture to develop nanotube based x-ray sources, and we recently invested in another nanotube technology company.
+These and other investments and joint ventures are subject to risk of loss of investment capital as well as other risks.
+These types of investments are inherently risky, in some instances because the markets for the technologies or products these companies have under development may never materialize.
 If these companies do not succeed, we could lose some or all of our investment in these companies.
 There is no guarantee that the time and money invested by us in these projects will yield the expected returns.